guillaumepellegrino/memtrace/README.md

 $ make install
 ```

-### 3.3 Local network
+### 2.3 Usage in local network for Cross-debugging.
 ```
-# Start memtrace-fs on Host.
+# Start memtrace-server on Host.
 # The service will listen on port 3002 and annouce itself with multicast.
-# The service allow memtrace to retrieve debug symbols from staging directory
+# The service allow memtrace to retrieve debug symbols from build directory
-guillaume@ubuntu:~$ memtrace-fs output/staging/
+guillaume@ubuntu:~$ memtrace-server output/staging/
-Adding directory output/staging/ to search path Listening on [::0]:3002
+Adding directory output/staging/ to search path Listening on [0.0.0.0]:3002
-Waiting for client to connect

 # Attach memtrace to process on Target
+# memtrace will:
+# - inject the agent in target process to follow memory allocations
+# - connect to the agent through ipc socket
-# memtrace will start to query memtrace-fs service with multicast and try to connect to it
+# - query memtrace-server service with multicast and try to connect to it.
-# Once connected, it set breakpoints on allocation functions to track the memory
 /cfg/system/root # /ext/memtrace -p $(pidof dnsmasq)
-Query memtrace-fs service on [224.0.0.251]:3002 memtrace-fs announced on 192.168.1.104:3002
-Connecting to [192.168.1.104]:3002
-Connected
-Ataching to pid 16563
-Opening /sbin/dnsmasq begin=0xab0b2000 offset=10000
-Opening /usr/lib/pcb/libpcb_serialize_odl.so begin=0xf6d58000 offset=0
-Opening /usr/lib/pcb/libpcb_serialize_ddw.so begin=0xf6d81000 offset=0
-Opening /lib/libnss_files.so.2 begin=0xf6d9c000 offset=0
-Opening /lib/librt.so.1 begin=0xf6dbc000 offset=0
-Opening /lib/libc.so.6 begin=0xf6dd3000 offset=0
-Opening /lib/libsahtrace.so begin=0xf6f14000 offset=0
-Opening /lib/libdl.so.2 begin=0xf6f27000 offset=0
-Opening /lib/libpthread.so.0 begin=0xf6f3a000 offset=0
-Opening /lib/libpcb_utils.so begin=0xf6f63000 offset=0
-Opening /lib/libpcb_sl.so begin=0xf6f8c000 offset=0
-Opening /lib/libpcb_dm.so begin=0xf6fa9000 offset=0
-Opening /lib/libpcb_preload.so begin=0xf6ffb000 offset=0
-Opening /lib/ld-2.26.so begin=0xf700d000 offset=0
-Set breakpoint on malloc in /lib/libc.so.6:0x70ed8 (0xf6e43ed8) Set breakpoint on calloc in /lib/libc.so.6:0x71d0c (0xf6e44d0c) Set breakpoint on realloc in /lib/libc.so.6:0x71784 (0xf6e44784) Set breakpoint on reallocarray in /lib/libc.so.6:0x74484 (0xf6e47484) Set breakpoint on free in /lib/libc.so.6:0x7162c (0xf6e4462c)
 ```

-### 3.4 Non local nework
+### 2.4 Non local nework
-When target is not running on local network, memtrace can not rely on multicast to discover memtrace-fs.
+When target is not running on local network, memtrace can not rely on multicast to discover memtrace-server .
-In this case, it is useful to start memtrace as a tcp server and memtrace-fs as a tcp client.
+In this case, it is useful to start memtrace as a tcp server and memtrace-server as a tcp client.
 Roles can be inverted if needed.

 ```
 # Attach memtrace to process on Target